On Choosing the Poems

 It is an unusually long poem for Dickinson that tells an unusually detailed story about a speaker, gender unspecified, who is filled with an aching grief whose source is undisclosed in this poem and who goes through life “measuring” the grief of other people to see if it is “like Mine.”
-The speaker wonders about the weight, duration and types of griefs people suffer, including loss via death, which inspires a gruesome image of nailing the eyes shut, want and cold from poverty, suicidal despair, and exile–this last speaks to an awareness of the plights of immigrants.
+The speaker wonders about the weight, duration and types of griefs people suffer, including loss via death, which inspires a gruesome image of nailing the eyes shut, want and cold from poverty, suicidal despair, and exile—this last speaks to Dickinson's awareness of the plights of immigrants.

 We are left to wonder the purpose of this comparison; does it make the speaker feel less lonely to know that there are “fashions–of the Cross –/And how they’re mostly worn,” a choice of diction that either adapts the superlative suffering of Christ to humanity’s capacity or trivializes these various “Calvaries” as merely a “trend or style,” rather than a “manner; way; mode” (Lexicon).

 Although the speaker takes “a piercing Comfort” in realizing “That Some –are like my own,” the tone throughout is strangely remote.
 “Measure” is a scientific term that suggests quantification and precision.
 The speaker mentions its “narrow, probing/analytic eyes,” which don’t sound very empathetic, and uses the rather neutral verb “wonder” four times and “note” twice, as well as “fascinated” and “presume,” which all sound distanced and removed.
-Or perhaps shocked or traumatized by grief–or deadened.
+Or perhaps the speaker is shocked or traumatized by grief–or deadened.
 The adjective “piercing” recalls the soldier piercing Jesus’s side with a spear after he is dead (John 19:34).
 Perhaps this is another death-in-life narrative.